mensbeam/HTML-DOM/README.md

 *innerNode*: A readonly property that returns the encapsulated inner element.

 **WARNING**: Manipulating this node directly can result in unexpected behavior.
-This is available in the public API only so the class may be interfaced with other libraries which expect a \\DOMDocument object such as [mensbeam\\lit][i].
+This is available in the public API only so the class may be interfaced with other libraries which expect a \\DOMDocument object such as [MensBeam\\Lit][i].

 #### MensBeam\HTML\DOM\Node::getNodePath ####